 Completing the PFS is just one step in the overall process.
 Most schools require additional documents, such as your most recent income tax return.
 Ask each school what they require, where to send, and the deadline.
 Sometimes a school's required documents deadline is different from the PFS deadline.

-IF you have been instructed by the school(s) to which you are applying to send documents to SSS, you can choose to upload them electronically within the PFS Online.
+IF you have been instructed by the school(s) to which you are applying to send documents to SSS, you can choose to upload them electronically within the Family Portal.
 Read more about uploading documents electronically or by mail.

 Schools will communicate their financial aid decisions to you